Revocable Living Trust, Prepared by Voice

 A revocable trust holds assets in the name of the trust rather than in your personal name.
 You typically serve as the initial trustee, so day-to-day control feels exactly the same.
 When you pass away or become incapacitated, the successor trustee you named takes over and distributes assets according to your instructions — often without the cost, delay, and public record of probate.
 Because the trust is revocable, you can change it, add assets, or dissolve it entirely while you are alive and of sound mind.

 Most estate plans use both.
 A will covers anything that did not make it into the trust and appoints guardians for minor children.
-The trust handles the bulk of your assets and avoids probate for everything titled in its name.
+The trust handles the bulk of your assets and can help reduce or avoid probate for everything titled in its name when properly funded and executed.
 A common pattern is a "pour-over will" that directs any leftover assets into the trust at death.

 Living trusts are particularly useful for homeowners, families with property in multiple states, and anyone who values privacy — probate filings are public, while trust administration generally is not.